brendonperkins/ClassProject/README.md

      b.
 Drivers were more likely to accept coupons if someone else was in the car with friends and partners having nearly equal impacts and exceeding acceptance rates with kids.
      c.
 Younger drivers were more likely to accept coupons than older drivers.
-This is particularly true for the ‘Never’ category, where anyone beyond their early twenties is highly unlikely to accept.
+This is particularly true for the ‘Never’ category, where all the age categories above the early twenties had much lower acceptance rates.
      d.
 Drivers in the $62.5k – $87.5k were the least likely to accept coupons.
      e.
 There was no significant difference in acceptance rates by gender.
      f.
 Drivers with no college education were more likely to accept coupons.